fcagnola/tr3ccani-scraper/README.md

 ## _Usage:_

-The package is written in Python 3.9, but I think anything above Python 3.6 is supported.
+The package is written in Python 3.9, but I think anything above Python 3.6 should work.

 First of all, clone the repository to a local folder on your machine.